kofodym/JSArrayFunctions/README.md

 ## JavaScript Control Flow Statements

+    In JavaScript, there are three main types of control flow statements:

+- **if/else statements**: The if…else statement executes a block of code if a specified condition is true.
+If the condition is false, another block of code can be executed.
+- **switch statements**: Switch statements are used to execute a block of code based on the value of a variable or expression.
+- **Loops.**
+   - For Loops
+   - While Loops : A while loop simply repeats itself while something is true.  **It continues until the condition is false.**
+   -  do ... while loop :  The do ... while loop will first execute the code, then continue while the condition remains true.
 ## JavaScript Functions Basics

 - **Functions are the main “building blocks” of the program.
 They allow the code to be called many times without repetition.**